 This post was originally published in 2011.
 We've seen a real paradigm shift in the menstrual health space over the last 9 years, and are proud to be part of that change.
 Today, Aisle is more committed than ever to serving our trans and nonbinary customers' needs with dignity and respect.
 Thank you for supporting us in our efforts to grow and do better.

-I wanted to take a moment today to tell you a bit more about the note I added to our website recently.
-For those who haven’t seen it yet, it reads:
+Hey everybody, Lisa here.
+I wanted to take some time today to share some info about the note I added to our website recently:

-Our customers and staff are cisgender, transgender, nonbinary, and genderqueer individuals who span the gender spectrum.
-Our team is committed to providing an inclusive and welcoming space for all those seeking better solutions to their everyday and monthly needs.
+"Aisle's customers and staff include trans and nonbinary people who span the gender spectrum.
+Our team is committed to building & maintaining an inclusive, affirming, and safe space for all marginalized people seeking better solutions to their everyday and monthly needs."

-True inclusion is about so much more than just what we say, but I care about what we say and how we say it because exclusion in language can equal, or expose anyway, exclusion in practice.
+Real respect and inclusion is about so much more than just what we say, but I care about what we say and how we say it because exclusion in language often equals (& exposes) exclusion in practice.

-If you’re a trans, genderqueer, nonbinary, or gender nonconforming person who has comments or feedback to share, please hit me up on twitter or at lisa(at)periodaisle.com – I’d love to hear from you.
+If you’re a trans, nonbinary, or gender nonconforming person who has comments or feedback to share, please hmu on twitter or at lisa(at)periodaisle.com – I’d love to hear from you.

-In related news, The American College of Obstetrics and Gynecology issued a statement this week addressing the significant barriers to health care that trans people routinely face, and encouraging physicians to take steps towards becoming better equipped to provide accessible health care to their trans patients.
+In related and encouraging news, The American College of Obstetrics and Gynecology (ACOG) issued a statement this week addressing the significant barriers to health care that trans people routinely face, and encouraging physicians to take steps towards becoming better equipped to provide accessible health care to their trans patients.

-- Can You Not?
-3 Reasons to Quit Saying "Feminine Hygiene"
+- 3 Reasons to Quit Saying "Feminine Hygiene"